 The ACE, TAO, CIAO, and CoSMIC web sites are maintained by the DOC Group at the Institute for Software Integrated Systems (ISIS) and the Center for Distributed Object Computing of Washington University, St. Louis for the development of open-source software as part of the open-source software community.
 By submitting comments, suggestions, code, code snippets, techniques (including that of usage), and algorithms, submitters acknowledge that they have the right to do so, that any such submissions are given freely and unreservedly, and that they waive any claims to copyright or ownership.
-In addition, submitters acknowledge that any such submission might become part of the copyright maintained on the overall body of code, which comprises the DOC software.
+In addition, submitters acknowledge that any such submissions is maintained on the overall body of code, which comprises the DOC software.
 By making a submission, submitter agree to these terms.
 Furthermore, submitters acknowledge that the incorporation or modification of such submissions is entirely at the discretion of the moderators of the open-source DOC software projects or their designees.

-The names $ACE^{TM}$, $TAO^{TM}$, $CIAO^{TM}$, and $CoSMIC^{TM}$, Washington University, UC Irvine, and Vanderbilt University, may not be used to endorse or promote products or services derived from this source without express written permission from Washington University, UC Irvine, or Vanderbilt University.
-Further, products or services derived from this source may not be called $ACE^{TM}$, $TAO^{TM}$, $CIAO^{TM}$, and $CoSMIC^{TM}$ nor may the name Washington University, UC Irvine, or Vanderbilt University appear in their names, without express written permission from Washington University, UC Irvine, and Vanderbilt University.
+The names ACE[TM], TAO[TM], CIAO[TM], and CoSMIC[TM], Washington University, UC Irvine, and Vanderbilt University, may not be used to endorse or promote products or services derived from this source without express written permission from Washington University, UC Irvine, or Vanderbilt University.
+Further, products or services derived from this source may not be called ACE[TM], TAO[TM], CIAO[TM], and CoSMIC[TM] nor may the name Washington University, UC Irvine, or Vanderbilt University appear in their names, without express written permission from Washington University, UC Irvine, and Vanderbilt University.